Harold Wolff

-Harold George Wolff (New York, 26 May 1898 - Washington D.C., 21 February 1962) was an American doctor, neurologist and scientist.
+Harold George Wolff (May 28, 1898 – February 21, 1962) was an American doctor, neurologist, and was both a Scientist and pseudoscientist who conducted intentionally harmful and brain-damaging pseudoscientific human experimentation.

-He is generally considered the father of modern headache research, and a pioneer in the study of psychosomatic illness.
+He is also generally considered the father of modern headache research, and a pioneer in the study of psychosomatic illness.

-Biography
+Wolff was head of a mind control and human experiment program conducted surreptitiously at Cornell University Medical Center under the auspices of Central Intelligence Agency's MK-ULTRA project.
+He also set up the Society for the Investigation of Human Ecology as a front organization to facilitate similar activities not only at Cornell but also other university research centers.

+Early life

-Harold Wolff was born on May 26, 1898, in New York City, the only child of Louis Wolff, a catholic illustrator, and Emma Recknagel Wolff, Lutheran.
+Harold Wolff was born on May 26, 1898, in New York City, the only child of Louis Wolff, a Catholic illustrator, and Emma Recknagel Wolff, Lutheran.
 He was educated at City College, from which he graduated in 1918, aged 20.
 After graduating, he worked in a government-supported fishery trying to improve drying fish.

 He considered becoming a priest before deciding to take up medicine at Harvard Medical School, where he received his M.D. in 1923.

 After medical training at New York’s Roosevelt Hospital and Bellevue Hospital Center, he started to study neuropathology with Harry Forbes and Stanley Cobb.
 In 1928 he travelled abroad, spending a year in Graz, in Austria, with Otto Loewi, and then with Ivan Pavlov in Leningrad, in Russia.

-Returning to America, he moved to the Psychiatry ward at Phipps Clinic of Johns Hopkins University, working with Adolf Meyer (psychiatrist).
+Returning to America, he moved to the Psychiatry ward at Phipps Clinic of Johns Hopkins University, working with psychiatrist Adolf Meyer.

+Career

-In 1932 he finally decided to come back in Boston and became the head of Neurology ward, supervised by Eugene Dubois.
-He later became also Professor of Medicine and Chief Neurologist at New York Hospital – Cornell Medical Center (NYH-CMC).
+In 1932, Wolff returned Boston and became the head of neurology ward, supervised by Eugene Dubois.
+He later became a professor of medicine and chief neurologist at New York Hospital – Cornell Medical Center.